'She doesn't have a voice': They took her daughter on unfounded claims. Then they kept her.

 Beginning of a nightmare

-It wasn’t easy, as Jittasonthi, who Thai officials said in 2015 suffered from five disabilities under the heading “mental subnormality,” struggled to learn English.
+It wasn’t easy, as Jittasonthi, who Thai officials said in 2015 suffered from five disabilities, struggled to learn English.
 It was tough to find places where her daughter, who a U.S. doctor said communicates in Thai like a 3- to 6-year-old, could socialize with others, Spindler said.

 Spindler brought dolls, posters and flashcards into her home to help Jittasonthi, who also has a speech impediment.
 Eventually, she learned to write her name in English.

-Daughter taken: No charges, feds mum: Court stymies Vero Beach woman's efforts to see daughter
+Her daughter was taken: No charges, feds mum.
+Court stymies Vero Beach woman's efforts to see daughter

 Vero Beach police said a woman speaking limited English appeared in their lobby that Feb.
 19, claiming she had worked at Spindler’s Thai House of Therapeutic Massage and was concerned Spindler “may have been taking advantage of” and possibly struck an “intellectually disabled” employee.

-Note: Editor's note: TCPalm Opinion editor and columnist Laurence Reisman has followed this case since the spring of 2022, facing numerous roadblocks for public records and interviews in the process.
-This is the first in a series of columns.